When the yellow sun smiles

 I knew he was gone.

-It is also said that he went to study abroad in China.
+I also heard from people that he went to study abroad in China.

 “Then… Confucius refused to marry Yun Ga.